teresaconc/iotedge-iva-nano/README.md

 ![Jetson Nano](./assets/JetsonNano.png "NVIDIA Jetson Nano device used to run Deepstream with IoT Edge")

-- **Hardware**: You need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466), which are provided in this workshop.
+- **Hardware**: You need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466)
-- **A laptop**: You need a laptop to connect to your Jetson Nano device and see its results with a browser and an ssh client.
+- **A laptop**: You need a laptop to connect to your Jetson Nano device and see its results with a browser and an ssh client or serial port connection.
-- **VLC**: To visualize the output of the Jetson Nano without HDMI screen (there is only one per table), we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
+- **VLC**: To visualize the output of the Jetson Nano without a HDMI screen, we'll use VLC from your laptop to view a RTSP video stream of the processed videos.
 [Install VLC](https://www.videolan.org/vlc/index.html) if you dont have it yet.
 - **Have an Azure subscription**: You need an Azure subscription to create an Azure IoT Central  application.
 - **Have a phone with IP Camera Lite app**: To view & process a live video stream, you can use your phone with the IP Camera Lite app ([iOS](https://apps.apple.com/us/app/ip-camera-lite/id1013455241), [Android](https://play.google.com/store/apps/details?id=com.shenyaocn.android.WebCam&hl=en_US)) as an IP camera.

 ## Setting up a new IoT Central app

-Let's create a new IoT Central app to which we will connect our Jetson Nano later on.
+Let's first create a new IoT Central app to which we will connect our Jetson Nano later on.

 ### Create a new IoT Central app